johnnyp2587/fx-drqn/README.md

 # fx-drqn
 This set of libraries implements a basic deep recurrent Q network algorithm for reinforcement learning, applied to spot FX markets.
+Implemented with PyTorch.